iams3cond/misc/labs/212/lab7.md

 one draw out smaller, hand-built trees -- which is something you will likely want to do in this lab when trying make sense of the output after various insertions and removals.

+If you have a tree drawn already, and you want a quick means of ensuring that the in order printout represents the same thing, simply read the nodes off one by one, left to right.

 ### Task

 You can find the starter kit for the lab [here](https://github.com/dtwelch/misc/tree/master/labs/212/src).